JennyKmu/ROSE/README.md

 * Better tree reset feature (avoid existing tracks)
 * Exporting SVG files of the network
 * Editing industries contents
-* Editing water, sand and firewood places contents
+* Teleportation of players
-* Teleportation of rolling stock and players, as well as rerailing
+* Better teleportation of rolling stock, as well as rerailing
 * Deletion of rolling stock, tracks, or players
 * A "No cheat" mode, which will allow to take loans, sell unused rolling stock (at a lower price), order refills for water, sand or firewood...
 * Improvements of the UI